adam-fraga/adam-fraga/README.md

 - 🔭 I’m currently working as a WEB developer

-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust & Golang

 - 🫥 I use Neovim as my main text editor